A market mechanism for Southeast Asia's energy transition

 Market access is the barrier, not economics.
 In most Southeast Asian grids, long-term coal PPAs occupy the available dispatch capacity.
 Winning new contracts requires years of auctions and regulatory process.

 SPARC is a different route.
 By acquiring production rights from existing PPA holders, you gain access to guaranteed offtake.
 The production slot already exists.
-SPARC transfers the right and obligation to deliver it.
-Revenue comes from two sources: the PPA contract value on verified delivery, and an ARC carbon credit for every MWh where your emissions fall below the coal baseline.
+SPARC streams transfers the right and obligation to deliver it.
+Revenue comes from two sources: the PPA contract value on verified delivery and a monetizable asset, ARC, for every MWh where your emissions are below the embedded emission rights.

 Guaranteed offtake from day one No auction.
 No multi-year approval process.
 The contract already exists.
-You acquire the right to perform it.
+You acquire the right to fulfill it.

-Dual revenue stream PPA contract value on delivery, plus ARC carbon credit revenue from the displaced emission right.
+Dual revenue stream PPA contract value on delivery, plus ARC carbon revenue from the avoided emission right.
 Two income sources per MWh.

 Battery storage extends the fit Solar surplus stored during off-peak periods dispatched into peak windows, matching baseload obligation profiles without curtailment.

-Scales with your portfolio Acquire SPARCs for a portion of your capacity and expand as it grows.
-No PPA renegotiation at any stage.
+Scales with your portfolio Acquire SPARC streams for a portion of your capacity and expand as it grows.
+No PPA renegotiation needed.

 Honor contracts.